saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 of `Type.` We will not deleting these variables from the dataset as to maintain integrity, but will not examine them in our analysis.

-Aditionally, we have many predictors that are coded as characters in the dataset, so we decided to recode them as factors.
+Additionally, we have many predictors that are coded as characters in the dataset, so we decided to recode them as factors.
 We also have some variables that are coded as characters due to the existence of a particular a symbol (ex. $),so we will recode these into a format which will be usable for our analysis.